Mask-adaptive Gated Convolution and Bi-directional Progressive Fusion Network for Depth Completion: Experiments

 \textbf{Metrics.} The evaluation of indoor depth completion results is based on three criteria: Root Mean Squared Error (RMSE), Relative Error (Rel), and Threshold Accuracy ($\delta_t$) with thresholds $t=1.10, 1.25, 1.25^2, 1.25^3$.

-\textbf{Implementation Details.} Our model was implemented using the PyTorch framework and trained on an NVIDIA RTX 3090 GPU for a total of 80 epochs.
+\textbf{Implementation Details.} Our model was implemented using the PyTorch framework and trained on NVIDIA GTX 2080ti GPU for a total of 100 epochs.
 We adopted the SGD optimizer for training, with a momentum term of 0.95 and a weight decay term of $10^{-4}$.
 The initial learning rate was set to $1 \times 10^{-3}$ and was halved during the plateau period.
 The model was trained using end-to-end training methodology.